0931 Manager III, Community Benefits Director

 The ideal candidate will have a demonstrated track record and ability to exercise the following competencies which are the most critical to the Director of Community Benefits role:

-Identifies risk sources, including financial, operational, and safety risks and deploy risk mitigation practices
+- Identify risk sources, including financial, operational and safety risks and deploy risk mitigation practices

 Leadership and Professionalism

-Prioritizes, considers alternatives, and respond quickly and effectively to unexpected and rapidly changing conditions
+- Prioritizes, considers alternatives, and responds quickly and effectively to unexpected and rapidly changing conditions

 How To Apply